freedomlayer/offset_docs/doc/docs/source/inflation.rst

 TODO: Add image showing inflation rate during some war somewhere?

-Except for wars, printing new money could also be used as a band aid for over spending of the government, or for dealing with unexpected disasters.
+Except for wars, printing new money could also be used as a band aid for overspending of the government, or for dealing with unexpected disasters.

 Dangers of inflation
 --------------------

-Quick changes in the value of money damage the ability to trade.
+High inflation rates distort the value of money and damage the ability to trade.

 Let's look at an example.
 Consider two merchants, Bob and Charli, living in the same community.
 Bob owns a bakery, and Charli is a chocolate artist,